tc39/proposal-bigint/README.md

 Silently losing precision sometimes may be a problem, but in most dynamically typed programming languages which provide integers and floats, integers are written like `1` and floats are written like `1.0`.
 It's possible to scan code for operations which may introduce floating point precision by looking for a decimal point.
 JavaScript exacerbates the scope of losing precision by making the unfortunate decision that a simple literal like `1` is a float.
 So, if mixed-precision were allowed, an innocent calculation such as `2n ** 53n + 1` would produce the float `2**53`--defeating the core functionality of this feature.

 To avoid this problem, this proposal bans implicit coercions between Numbers and BigInts, including operations which are mixed type. `1n + 1` throws a TypeError.
 So does passing `1n` as an argument into any JavaScript standard library function or Web API which expects a Number.
-Instead, to convert between types, an explicit call to `Number()` or `BigInt()` needs to be made.
+Instead, to convert between types, an explicit call to `Number()` or `BigInt()` needs to be made to decide which domain to operate in. `0 === 0n` returns `false`, and `0 == 0n` throws a `TypeError`.

 ## Design goals

 ### Don't break user intuition

-{concrete risks for user intuition}
+When a messy situation comes up, the this proposal errs on the side of throwing an exception rather than silently giving a bad answer.
+This is what's behind throwing a TypeError on adding a BigInt and a Number: If we don't have a good answer, better to not give one.

 ### Don't break math

-Precision, so no mixed operands
+The semantics of all operators should ideally be based on some mathematical first principles, and certainly be well-defined, rather than excessively exposing implementation artifacts. `/` and `%` round towards 0, this is to match well-established computer conventions; aside from that, all operators have clean, mathematical definitions which don't appeal to the implementation shape.

 ### Don't break asm.js

-+ needs to always return Numbers, >>> 0 needs to always return Integers in the range
+Although this proposal introduces operator overloading, it throws in any of the cases that asm.js depends on for setting up type checking. asm.js relies on a few identies:
+- Unary `+` followed by an expression is always either a Number, or results in throwing.
+For this reason, unfortunately, `+` on a BigInt needs to throw, rather than being symmetrical with `+` on Number: Otherwise, previosly "type-declared" asm.js code would now be polymorphic.
+- `|0` always returns a Number in int32 range, or throws.
+This proposal maintains that, as it would throw on a BigInt for being a mixed operand type.
+- `>>> 0` always returns a Number in uint32 range, throwing as `>>>` is not supported on BigInts at all.
+- `Math.fround` always returns a Number in float32 range, or throws.
+This proposal would throw if `Math.fround` is called with a BigInt, preserving the property.

+This proposal makes special allowances to make BigInts usable in asm.js code to build support for 64-bit integers, by including the standard library functions `BigInt.asUnsignedIntWithWidth` and `BigInt.asSignedIntWithWidth` as well as `Uint64Array` and `Int64Array`.

 ### Don't break potential future value types extensions

-- Should pave the cowpath with value types, in conjunction with the work done on SIMD.js.
+- Should pave the cowpath to value types, as previously discussed, in conjunction with the work done on SIMD.js.
--- Primitives and wrappers as in SIMD, other value types proposals -- Operator overloading without any use of built-in double dispatch
+ - BigInts are a new primitive type, and have associated wrappers, as do the other primitives, and SIMD.js, and as value types would get.
+ - Operator overloading on value types may follow a similar pattern of requiring uniform argument types; this avoids the very difficult proposition of double dispatch.
+By not supporting mixed operands, BigInt gets no superpowers which would be very difficult to generalize.
-- Leave L open as a suffix for an Int64 type
+- `L` has been proposed as a literal suffix for positive Int64 values.
+This proposal uses `n` to leave that space free for later (bikeshedding welcome!).

 ### Don't break JavaScript ergonomics

-This proposal comes with built-in operator overloading
+This proposal comes with built-in operator overloading in order to not make BigInts too ugly to be usable.
+One particular hazard, if BigInts were to be operated on with static methods, is that users may convert the BigInt into a Number in order to use the `+` operator on it--this would work most of the time, just not with big enough values, so it might pass tests.
+By including operator overloading, it would be even shorter code to add the BigInts properly than to convert them to Numbers, which minimizes the chance of this bug.

 ### Don't break a consistent model of JavaScript

-New primitive type with wrappers, just like how Symbol was added
+This proposal adds a new primitive type with wrappers, similar to Symbol.
+As part of integrating BigInts into the JavaScript specification, a high amount of rigor will be required to differentiate three types floating around in the specification: Mathematical values, BigInts and Numbers.

 ### Don't break the web

-We need to choose a web-compatible name to add to the global object; this means that Integer might be unacceptable.
+We need to choose a web-compatible name to add to the global object; this means that `Integer` is likely to be an unacceptable name.
+Otherwise, this proposal doesn't seem to have much compatibility risk; `0n` was previously a syntax error.

+### Don't break good performance

+Design work here is being done in conjunction with planned prototyping in V8; this will be used to develop feedback to ensure that the proposal is efficiently implementable.

 ## Open questions

 ### Mixed comparison operators

-It would be mathematically well-defined to allow comparison operators such as `<` compare between Numbers and
+It would be mathematically well-defined to allow comparison operators such as `<` and `==` compare between Numbers and BigInts.
+Unlike operators like `+`, there is no loss of precision, since the output is just a Boolean.
+In the initial proposal here, using even these operators with mixed type operands would throw, for consistency with `+`, and out of an abundance of caution.
+One element is, we could add mixed operand comparisons later (go from throwing to not throwing), but not the other way around.

 ### Semantics of bitwise operations

-Here, we use
+Here, we build on JavaScript already being based around two's complement semantics to extend binary operations on BigInts to infinite two's complement semantics.
+However, it's not clear whether this is the most efficiently implementable thing; more investigation has to be done to ensure that this choice doesn't put us in an unnecessarily bad spot performance-wise.

 ### Bikeshedding

-The literal suffix n is reserved...

-I'm calling it BigInt here; Integer may be web-incompatble; BigNum sounds too much like Number.
+This proposal uses `n` as the literal suffix; `N`, `I`, `L` and `l` are some other proposed alternatives.

+This proposal calls the class `BigInt`; other proposed alternatives are `Integer` and `BigNum`.

 ## Design alternatives

 ### Int64/Uint64

-Previously, signed and unsigned integer types ...
+Brendan Eich previously proposed two types--signed and unsigned Int64/Uint64, for JavaScript.
+These meet many of the concrete use cases for BigInts.
+One claim is that they may provide more predictable performance; however, my understanding is that, if the appropriate casting operator (e.g., `BigInt.asUnsignedIntWithWidth`) is used everywhere, an implementation like V8 is expected provide the same performance for BigInt as it would for an Int64 type.
+The risks of this approach are that the performance won't pan out without harder-to-remove cliffs, or that the ergonomics will be too bad for performance-sensitive code--we'll watch for these risks as the prototype advances.

 ### Allowing mixed operands

-(redundant with an above section?)
+We could allow mixed operands like `1 + 1n` returning `2` (a Number).
+It would lose precision, be harder to implement with as high performance, and not generalize well to user-defined types, but it would follow the well-worn path of many other programming languages, which have just let users deal with these issues.

 ### Leave out TypedArrays and DataView methods for now